 September still feels like summer.
 You may need some lonf sleeves for the night time only.
 You will be on the beach or the swimming pool most of the days anyways… 🙂 October is slightly different and it is possibly the last month of the year when you can actually enjoy a swim in the sea or the swimming pool without being uncomfortably cold.
 Read also the detailed guide on Santorini in October and what to expect.

 November is getting slightly colder and swimming is less possibly to be nice.
 You should probably wear long sleeves most of the time but chances are that you will also get many super sunny days with 20 degrees celsius!
 Fantastic!

 No matter the weather, you will have a great time in Santorini.
-The best time to visit the island really depends on what you are actually looking.
+The best time to visit the island really depends on what you are actually looking for.
 If you are going for the beaches and the swimming pools then visit Santorini during the high season.
-If you are not bothered about swimming or the beaches and you just want to enjoy the magnificent landscapes with less tourists/people around, then go for the Low Season.
+If you are not bothered about swimming or the beaches and you just want to enjoy the magnificent landscapes with fewer tourists/people around, then go for the Low Season.
 Santorini has something for every time of the year!